harness-community/cd-pipeline-sample/README.md

 ## Getting Started

 Use this README to get started with our sample pipeline repository for CD.
 This guide outlines the basics of getting started with the Harness CD and provides a full YAML to set up your pipeline.
-This sample doesn’t include configuration options, for in depth steps and configuring the pipeline for other Services but only focuses on Kubernetes.
+This sample doesn’t include configuration options for in-depth steps and configuring the pipeline for other services, but only focuses on Kubernetes.

-Setting up and running the Pipeline will take about 30 minutes and by the end you can run a nginx image on your cluster with Harness!
+Setting up and running the pipeline will take about 30 minutes, and by the end, you can run an nginx image on your cluster with Harness!

 ## Workflow

-The workflow tells the instruction on the steps you should take to get started with the sample pipeline.
+The workflow gives instructions on the steps you should take to get started with the sample pipeline.
 The steps are as follows:

 ```mermaid
 graph LR